-If the tenant does not provide the requested information, the PHA may mail or fax a third-party verification request form to the third-party source.
-The PHA is required to request third-party verification when the tenant disputes EIV information and the tenant is unable to provide acceptable documentation to support disputed information.
-In addition, the PHA should remind the tenant that the tenant is required to supply any information requested by the PHA for use in a regularly scheduled or interim reexamination of family income and composition.
+What if the tenant does not provide MHA with requested information information and the tenant is unable to provide acceptable documentation to support disputed information.
+In addition, MHA should remind the tenant that the tenant is required to supply any information requested for use in a regularly scheduled or interim reexamination of family income and composition.